davidallenbaer/Ultima45Monogame/ReadMe.txt

 	Place up to 8 Players on Combat Map using CombatTracker

 Version 2.0.0 - Shrine combat locations
+	Peer at Gem on Overworld map and in Towns

 --TODO--
+	Stretch the map to fit the screen

+	Populate towns with NPCs

 	Random # of monsters on the combat map needs to show less monsters more often - maybe based on the players level.

-Future - Combat mode Setting #2 - Implement random monsters visibly on the map (like PC Ultima IV).
-	Monsters are visible on the map - you get attacked if you are adjacent to the monster.
-	Move these monsters around the map toward the player.

-Future - Implement turn based combat

-Future - Implement auto combat option.

 Version 3.0.0 - Towns\Shops\Dialog

-	Populate towns with NPCs

 	Randomly move NPCs around the town map.